 That is why we – as Resultants – work at a deeper level, to assess whether the culture within the organisation can support the training interventions and therefore deliver ROI.
 If employees receive training and are fired up to go back to their role and implement what they have learned, but find their manager has little or no idea about what they have been taught, the likelihood of slipping back into old ways of doing things is incredibly high.
 The training is deemed to be unsuccessful, and the initiative ends there.

-A consultant advises; a trainer delivers training; a facilitator makes learning easy.
+A consultant advises; a trainer delivers training; a facilitator guides learning.

-A Resultant™ plans, designs and delivers every intervention with the real aim of achieving results from new behaviour.
-By leveraging knowledge and practice of neuroscience and behaviour change, we inspire and build the confidence to transform results.
+A Resultant™ designs, plans and delivers every intervention with the practicable aim of achieving results from new behaviour.
+By leveraging the knowledge and practice of neurolinguistics and behaviour change in the form of Tiny Habits®, we inspire and build the confidence to transform results.

 By chunking down from the over-arching goals of business KPIs, a resultant can focus on helping learners improve tactical skills, which are tangibly linked to business life.
 And which ultimately lead to achieving the bigger picture of the corporate purpose.
 By drawing on our own experience, we facilitate the development of talent within organisations.

 what resultants do

 Every manager and employee knows that “if you can’t measure it, you can’t manage it.”
 (Peter Drucker)